 - Myostatin-Related Disorders

-The TOPAZ Phase 2 proof-of-concept trial is ongoing and is investigating apitegromab in patients with Type 2 and Type 3 SMA over a 12-month treatment period.
-A pre-planned interim analysis was conducted following a six-month treatment period across all three study cohorts.
-Positive proof-of-concept data from the interim analysis were announced in October 2020, showing the potential therapeutic benefits of inhibiting the activation of latent myostatin with apitegromab.
+The TOPAZ Phase 2 proof-of-concept trial investigated apitegromab in patients with Type 2 and Type 3 SMA over a 12-month treatment period.
+A pre-planned interim analysis was conducted following a six-month treatment period and positive interim proof-of-concept data was announced in October 2020.
+Positive 12-month top-line results were announced in April 2021 and support further development of apitegromab as a potential muscle-directed therapy intended to be used in conjunction with available SMN upregulator therapies to help improve motor function for individuals with SMA.

 “Our hope is to help individuals with SMA and improve their motor function.”